solana-developers/solana-cookbook/docs/th/guides/serialization.md

 1. `unpack_unchecked` - Allows you to deserialize an account without checking if it has been initialized.
 This is useful when you are actually processing the Initialization function (variant index 0)
-2. `unpack` - Calls your Pack implementation of `unpack_from_slice` and checks if account has been initialized.
+2. `unpack` - Calls your Pack implementation of `unpack_from_slice` และ checks if account has been initialized.
 3. `pack` - Calls your Pack implementation of `pack_into_slice`

 Here is the implementation of the Pack trait for our sample program.
-This is followed with the actual processing of the account data using borsh.
+This is followed with the actual processing of the account data โดยใช้ borsh.

 <CodeGroup>
   <CodeGroupItem title="Rust Program">